 Cat losing hair?
 This could be why

-A number of factors influence your cat’s shedding behavior, from breed, lifestyle and age to environmental factors.
+A number of factors influence your cat’s shedding behaviour, from breed, lifestyle and age to environmental factors.

-- Some cats simply require more maintenance - so do your research.
-Ragdolls, Ragamuffins, Persians and American Bobtails (to name a few) tend to leave a trail of fur in their wake!
+- Some cats – like Ragdolls, Ragamuffins, Persians and American Bobtails (to name a few) simply require more maintenance.

-- Older or overweight cats also tend to shed a little more, and sometimes need a hand with grooming to ensure their hair doesn't get matted.
+- Older or overweight cats also tend to shed a little more, and sometimes need a hand with grooming.

 - Like their canine counterparts, cats will shed their fur after giving birth.

-- If your cat’s an explorer who is regularly outside in the sunshine, their shedding may be determined by the seasons (they’ll lose fur in spring to keep cool, and retain it in winter to stay warm), as opposed to indoor cats who shed consistently year round.
+- If your cat’s an explorer who is regularly outside in the sunshine, their shedding may be determined by the seasons.

 How to spot an issue